det-kgl-bibliotek/webdanica/webapp_install.md

 Installation of the webapp requires installation of tomcat, and we have been running with Apache Tomcat 8.0.33, so any 8.0.33+ will probably do as well.
 The webapp also requires java 8, so we

-The webapp requires 'WEBDANICA_HOME' to be declared as a environment variable in $TOMCAT_HOME/bin/setenv.sh file.
+The webapp requires 'WEBDANICA_HOME' to be declared as a environment variable in `$TOMCAT_HOME/bin/setenv.sh` file.
-The webapp also requires java 8, so you should also set JAVA_HOME to a java 8 installed on your machine as seen in the setenv.sh shown below:
+The webapp also requires java 8, so you should also set `JAVA_HOME` to a java 8 installed on your machine as seen in the setenv.sh shown below:
 ```
-JAVA_HOME=/usr/java/jdk1.8.0_92_x64
+JAVA_HOME=/usr/lib/jvm/java-1.8.0
 WEBDANICA_HOME=/usr/java/webdanica-config
 export WEBDANICA_HOME JAVA_HOME
 ```
-Furthermore the webapp requires the WEBDANICA_HOME to point to an existing directory and the following two files to be present in the WEBDANICA_HOME directory:
+Furthermore the webapp requires the `WEBDANICA_HOME` to point to an existing directory and the following two files to be present in the `WEBDANICA_HOME` directory:
- * webdanica_settings.xml
+ * `webdanica_settings.xml`
- * settings_NAS_Webdanica.xml
+ * `settings_NAS_Webdanica.xml`

-Note: The names of these two files are hardwired into the web.xml of the webdanica webapp!
+Note: The names of these two files are hardwired into the `web.xml` of the webdanica webapp!

-The webdanica_settings.xml is the primary configuration file for webdanica, whereas the settings_NAS_Webdanica.xml allows webdanica webapp to interface with the local webdanica netarchivesuite system.
+The `webdanica_settings.xml` is the primary configuration file for webdanica, whereas the `settings_NAS_Webdanica.xml` allows webdanica webapp to interface with the local webdanica netarchivesuite system.

 The settings_NAS_Webdanica.xml will normally be a copy of the settings_GUIApplication.xml.